 We posted our coronavirus crisis page here on March 13.
 On March 15, Centers for Disease Control urged no gatherings of 50 or more through May 10, 20 days before P-POD’s start.
-Our nonprofit needed decisive action for attendee well-being, so 2020 P-POD will be moved to Fri.
-July 24 - Mon.
-July 27 (omitting either Fri. or Mon.).
-Full conference will be at least 18 credit hours, Sat.-Sun. at least 14.
-Registrants are automatically moved to the new dates, or may choose full refunds.
-EARLY BIRD PRICE DEADLINE is moved 2 months ahead to MAY 19.
+Our nonprofit needed decisive action for attendee well-being, so 2020 P-POD was moved to Fri.
+July 24 - Sun.
+July 26.
+"Full" conference remains 18 credit hours, Sat.-Sun. remains 14.
+All speakers are retained.
+Registrants were automatically moved to the new dates, but may choose full refunds.
+EARLY BIRD PRICE DEADLINE is now MAY 19.
 Prices are the same, except that new university charges for parking will later mean small new costs for car users.
-PLEASE BE PATIENT as we edit web pages, flyers and press releases to show new dates.
-We intend to preserve the program agenda with only minimal substitution, but some resequencing, and we will soon finalize the dates as either Fri.-Sun. or Sat.-Mon.
-Our policies, practices and precautions shown in our March 13 statement below will all still apply.
+PLEASE BE PATIENT as we edit agendas and flyers to show new times and presentations.
+Please see our comprehensive Safety-Supporting Efforts and Standards for the July 24-26 conference.
 Thank you all for your service to public health.